coolaj86/faux-turn/README.md

 faux-turn
 =========

-A simple NAT-traversing port-forwarding service (hence faux TURN) built with NodeJS
+A poor-man's TURN server built with NodeJS

+Although not a true TURN server, it does allow you to port-forward and NAT-traverse.

 Say you have a beta web app you're developing on your laptop (on port 4040) and you want to share it with a friend over google hangout.